-Galle Sri Lanka Attractions, Hotels, Things to Do, Weather, Fort
+Galle, Sri Lanka — The City Time Forgot Tourist Attractions, Hotels, Things to Do, Fort

 Galle was once a major trading port between East and West.
 Its beautifully preserved colonial fort with its quaint city within, with cobblestone streets and colonial architecture is a place time forgot.
 Close by are magnificent beaches, rainforests and other attractions to keep you busy.
 It is definitely a fascinating place to visit.

 There are many excellent beaches close to Galle.
 The closest and most famous of these are Unawatuna Beach and Jungle Beach which are about 6 km south of Galle Fort.
 Once pristine coconut palm lined beaches fronting a turquoise ocean they are now somewhat commercialized.